 Cybersecurity is a critical issue for public education boards and often presents as a major pain point in many school boardrooms.
 Encompassing the trainings, practices and necessary policies that work to mitigate cyber risk and safeguard sensitive board information, cybersecurity for boards of directors should be a cornerstone of board protocol and operations.
 School boards are among the most targeted groups for hackers and cyberattacks, largely because their defenses can typically be easily breached and cybercriminals can gain access to sensitive data and information pertaining to students, staff and their family members.
 Hackers have been known to then leverage these data breaches in ransomware attacks and force schools into paying large sums of money, knowing they will pay the ransom to protect students and stop sensitive information from being released.

 If school boards’ attractiveness to cybercriminals weren’t enough, school boards are also among the least prepared groups when it comes to cybersecurity.
 According to NSBA’s nationwide 2017 survey of 482 school board members, 67% of respondents reported that they sit on boards that require no cybersecurity-related training whatsoever.
 Only 12% of respondents reported receiving mandatory cybersecurity training.
 This points to a gaping hole in the typical infrastructure and operations of public education boards.
 Establishing a sound cybersecurity framework that allows for new board members to get up to speed quickly and effectively on the cybersecurity policies set in place is a vital piece of ensuring the safety of the district’s information and reputation.
-Without cybersecurity, school boards are low-hanging fruit for cybercriminals, and today’s public education boards should be equipped with the right tools and trainings to overcome cyber threats.
+Healthcare is an equally vulnerable sector.
+Without cybersecurity in healthcare and public education, school boards and hospitals are low-hanging fruit for cybercriminals, and today’s public education boards should be equipped with the right tools and trainings to overcome cyber threats.

 School boards must manage other risks in addition to cyber threats that can often take priority over cybersecurity efforts.
 However, in the digital age we all live in, cyber risk is everywhere and is likely tied to other risks, like reputational risk, complying with laws and requirements and student safety.
 School boards that choose to use insecure tools for collaboration and communication are putting themselves and the district at large at serious risk.
 Public file-sharing apps create many problems for public education boards.
 While they might save money and store data in an easily accessed forum, they also make your sensitive board information a soft target for cybercriminals.